 By Stephen Berer

-Stephen Berer is a writer, working on the epic story of the Eternal Jew.
-He is education coordinator at Shirat HaNefesh and a teacher at Tifereth Israel Congregation.
+Stephen Berer is a writer, working on the epic story of a Jewish Odysseus.
+He is also education coordinator at Shirat HaNefesh and a teacher at Tifereth Israel Congregation.